sovdevs/rp_horses/README.md

 # status

-each run returns an array of h_objecst:
+each run returns an array of h_objects:
 For example:

 ```json